mark-torres/python-stuff/automate/notes.md

 WebDriver objects have quite a few methods for finding elements on a page.
 They are divided into the `find_element_*` and `find_elements_*` methods.
 The `find_element_*` methods return a single WebElement object, representing the first element on the page that matches your query.
 The `find_elements_*` methods return a list of `WebElement_*` objects for every matching element on the page.

-Selenium’s WebDriver Methods for Finding Elements:
+Selenium's WebDriver Methods for Finding Elements:

 Method name | WebElement object/list returned
 --- | ---